 Developed with Lovell Partnerships Ltd., the first phase of the scheme has already delivered 40 new family-sized houses with more than half already occupied.
 A further 21 affordable flats for social rent are nearing completion.
 In addition, Enfield Council’s energy company, trading as Energetik, will be connecting all 167 homes of the development with the Ponders End community heat network.
 At the same time, significant improvements are being made to the surrounding area and the high street in particular.

-To find out more on the Electric Quarter and other regeneration projects in Enfield, go to our website.
+To find out more on the Electric Quarter and other regeneration projects in Enfield, see our Ponders End page.
 More on Energetik can be found at www.energetik.london.

-If you’d like news about Enfield Council’s projects straight to your inbox, you can sign up to our newsletters at www.enfield.gov.uk/enewsletters .
+If you’d like news about Enfield Council’s projects straight to your inbox, you can sign up to our newsletters.